Skip to main content

 "Binoy," Trilochan warned.
 "Not while eating, please."

-"I apologize Boro Malik.
+"I apologise, Boro Malik.
 I will make sure….
-Actually Bondita Malkin…" Trilochan stood up.
+Actually, Bondita Malkin…" Trilochan stood up.

 Aniruddha walked into the study.
 His eyes fell on the coconut phone.
 A sudden anger took over him.
 She could have confronted him.
 Asked the truth.
 Or demanded an answer.
 Walking away just like that was not something he associated with Bondita.
 He pushed the coconut phone away from his sight.
 It fell on the ground and got chipped.
 Aniruddha immediately picked it up to inspect it.
 He sighed.
 Keeping it down on the table he walked away to his room, restless.